docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 Type: `Number`

-The amount to increment or decrement a [Scrollbar](types-of-controls.md#scrollbar) indicator’s position when the user clicks ahead or behind the moveable element.
+The amount to increment or decrement a [Scrollbar](types-of-controls.md#scrollbar) indicator's position when the user clicks ahead or behind the moveable element.
 Default is 20% of the range between the maxvalue and minvalue property values.